ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 (Editor's Note -- terminology in this section must be brought back into line with the RATS Architecture definitions; how do well separate Policy as in RIM, vs Policy as in "what to do with non-black-and-white measurements")

-The Verifier must obtain the Appraisal Policy for Evidence.
-This policy may be in the form of reference measurements (e.g., Known Good Values, CoSWID tags {{I-D.birkholz-yang-swid}}).
-These reference measurements will eventually be compared to signed PCR Evidence acquired from an Attester's TPM.
+The Verifier must obtain trustworthy Endorsements in the form of reference measurements (e.g., Known Good Values, CoSWID tags {{I-D.birkholz-yang-swid}}).
+These reference measurements will eventually be compared to signed PCR Evidence acquired from an Attester's TPM using Attestation Policies chosen by the administrator or owner of the device.

-This document does not specify the format or contents for the Appraisal Policy for Evidence, but acquiring this policy may happen in one of two ways:
+This document does not specify the format or contents for the Appraisal Policy for Evidence, but acquiring Endorsements may happen in one of two ways:

 1. a Verifier obtains reference measurements directly from a Verifier Owner (i.e., a Device Configuration Authority) chosen by the Verifier administrator.